eliperelman/Delegation/README.md

 		// You also have a reference to the original event, useful for mouse and keyboard events, etc.
 	}

 That's pretty much it.
 There are advantages and disadvantages to using this technique, so please evaluate your situation before using a delegation system like this.
+Thanks.